trenskow/isvalid/README.md

 ##### `schema`

 The `schema` validator of `Object` and `Array` types specifies the schema of their children.
-Objects have keys and values - arrays only have a single schema.
+Objects have keys and schemas - arrays only have a single schema.

 An example below of an object schema with a `user` key.